 Abstract:

-There are markedly different views on the rise of the sustainable investment movement.
-Some commentators argue that it is just window dressing.
-Others believe that it is having a real impact on corporate sustainability.
-This paper seeks to determine how changes in the responsible investor base affects corporate green capital expenditures.
-I identify responsible investors via the Climate Action 100+ initiative and approximate green capital expenditures with green debt instruments.
-The proportion of institutional investors with sustainable preferences is higher in Europe and Asia than in the United States.
-I exploit this observation and use the cross-listing of European and Asian headquartered firms in the United States as a negative responsible ownership shock.
-In a staggered difference-in-differences estimation, I find that cross-listing firms have a lower responsible investor share and are less likely to undertake green capital expenditures post cross-listing.
-I also document that responsible institutional investors engage more with management and are associated with stricter green governance.
-Together, my findings suggest that responsible institutional investors foster greater green capital expenditures by exerting influence on management.
+This paper examines whether responsible institutional investors affect corporate green capital expenditures.
+I identify responsible investors via the Climate Action 100+ initiative and measure green capital expenditures with green debt issuance.
+Given regional differences in investor sustainability preferences, I exploit the cross-listing of European and Asian firms in the United States as negative responsible ownership shock.
+A staggered difference-in-differences estimation shows that cross-listing firms have lower responsible ownership and decrease green capital expenditures post cross-listing.
+Lower responsible ownership is also associated with lower green governance.
+Together, my findings suggest that responsible investors drive green capital expenditures by influencing corporate decision-making.

 with P. Bolton and M. Kacperczyk